IDMNYU/DM-UY-4913-A-Special-Topics-Interactive-Objects-Systems/Schedule.md

 ### Week 8  March 22
 * Lab E6: Fortune Telling Critique
 * Discuss Final Project
-* Discuss E:X - Complete one module from the following sequence: Moving circuits off breadboards to a permanent home, XBee Radios, Data Logging, Connecting your Arduino’s to the Internet.
+* Discuss E:X - Complete one module from the following sequence: Moving circuits off breadboards to a permanent home, XBee Radios (ch 11), Data Logging (ch 13), Connecting your Arduino’s to the Internet (ch 14).
 Then, working with a partner, create a mini interactive system object, which utilizes the concepts discussed in that module.
 Prepare a mini presentation to describe your process and the take-aways.

 ##### Homework